AugurTech/handset-detect/README.md

 If you want to learn about more advanced usage, continue reading on.
 Otherwise, pump in those UAs, and get going!

 # Performance
-The first time you query a userAgent, it'll take a few milliseconds to return results.
-After that, a cache kicks in --- so the same UA being looked up takes less than 1 ms to return full results.
+The first time you query a userAgent, it'll take about 3.20 ms to return results.

+After that, a cache kicks in.

+Cache hits take around 0.05 ms to return full parsed UA results.

 # Advanced usage
 This client is the free version of a premium, enterprise-grade UA parser.
 If you have an enterprise license, then the following sections are designed for your advanced usage.
 If you do not have an enterprise API key, then no need to read the sections below, stick to example above and you'll be good to go.